April 2, 2020

 If your organisation has a genuine reason not to take on the full complement of employees as part of an acquisition or merger, then it is important to proceed with caution.
 It is recommended to seek the guidance of an employment law Solicitor who is experienced in redundancy in the context of TUPE.
 Taking the time to get this right now will avoid potential legal disputes, costs, reputational impact, and damage to staff morale.

-occupational pensions do not need to transfer from business to business.
+Existing occupational pensions do not need to transfer from business to business.
 Therefore, as the new employer, you will not be legally required to pay into any existing occupational pension.
 You will, however, need to ensure that any employee rights relating to immediate or future entitlement to old age benefits (including survivor’s benefits) are protected.

 Given the complexity of this area of law, it is advisable to seek professional advice from a TUPE Solicitor in Ireland, to understand your options and obligations.

-please contact Lavelle Partners in confidence on (01) 644 5800.
+For further information on transfer of undertakings protection of employment in Ireland, please contact Lavelle Partners in confidence on (01) 644 5800.